Vegaphobia: Against vegans

 A vegan was denied a Swiss passport by local voters, and people have thrown KFC chicken at vegans in England, in both cases as a reaction to their lawful animal rights protest.
 In 2018, William Sitwell, then editor of the Waitrose Food magazine, responded to a request for a vegan column by proposing "a series on killing vegans, one by one".

 A vegan college student from Bristol was told to watch bull castration and visit an abattoir or fail her course in animal management.
-The university reconsidered after support from the Vegan Society.
+The university reconsidered after support from The Vegan Society.

-A primary school in Solihull forbade that a five-year old bring soya milk to school.
-It took three months and the help of the Vegan Society for the father of the child to change the school's mind.
+A primary school in Solihull forbade a five-year-old from bringing soya milk to school.
+It took three months and the help of The Vegan Society for the father of the child to change the school's mind.